Maile L. Nadelhoffer, Senior Research Economist and Webmaster

 In the spring of 2012, Maile completed an “economic gardening” study for the Town of Sahuarita Locally-Based Entrepreneurs in Sahuarita: Building an Entrepreneurial Culture which involved survey work, community focus groups, townhalls, and implementing an entrepreneur training program.
 With Center faculty member Dr. Alberta Charney and researchers at Arizona State University, Maile was a co-author of A Strategic Assessment of the Economic Benefits of Investments in Research in Arizona under a grant from Science Foundation Arizona.

-Along with Dr. George Hammond, Daniel Kinne,r and UA Mobile Matters, Maile was part of the team which produced the new Arizona's Economy mobile app.
+In collaboration with EBRC's Dr. George Hammond and Daniel Kinnear, and with UA Mobile Matters, Maile produced the new Arizona's Economy mobile app.

 As EBR's webmaster, she coordinates EBR's mission to facilitate public access to the most current and relevant socio-economic data and analysis available for Arizona and its communities.
 Under her direction, the EBR website has 3 times won the ”Award of Excellence” from the Association for University Economic and Business Research.
 In 2012, in recognition of a collaboration Maile developed with Boston-based software firm, Leading Market Technologies, EBR and UA recieved an award of software licenses for new technology valued at $600,000.
 This new cloud-based software allows users to capture time series (with histories) from myriad public and private sources, browse UANEWS article.